Nicolas Bourriaud

-Nicolas Bourriaud (born 1965) is a French curator and art critic, who has curated a great number of exhibitions and biennials all over the world.
+Nicolas Bourriaud (born 1965) is a French curator and art critic.
+Bourriaud began his career as an art critic and moved into curating in 1990.
+Bourriaud is best known for his desire to observe and nominate "tendencies" in visual art including Relational art, Altermodern and others.
+From 1999 to 2006, he served as co-founder and co-director of the Palais de Tokyo in Paris alongside Jerome Sans.
+He has worked as an artistic director, curator, and art critic, developing contemporary art projects in France and internationally, both independently and in collaboration with others.

 Career

 Bourriaud was the Paris correspondent for Flash Art (1987–1995) and the founder and director of the contemporary art magazine Documents sur l'art (1992–2000).
 He was also one of the 13 co-curators of the "Aperto" section of the 1993 Venice Biennale.

 With Jérôme Sans, Bourriaud cofounded the Palais de Tokyo in Paris, where he served as codirector from 1999 to 2006.
 During his time at Palais de Tokyo, he also served on the team behind the first and second editions of the Moscow Biennial, in 2005 and 2007, respectively.

 Bourriaud was the Gulbenkian curator of contemporary art from 2007 to 2010 at Tate Britain in London.
 In 2009 he curated the fourth Tate Triennial, titled Altermodern.

 École Nationale Supérieure des Beaux-Arts, 2007–2010

 Bourriaud was the Director of the École Nationale Supérieure des Beaux-Arts, an art school in Paris, France, from 2011 to 2015.
 During his time in office, he organized the 2011 edition of the Athens Biennale, the 2014 edition of the Taipei Biennial, and the 2015 edition of the Kaunas Biennial.
 In 2014, he was part of the selection committee that chose Giuseppe Penone, Nedko Solakov and Liam Gillick as the winners of the European Central Bank's international competition for site-specific artworks at its new premises.
 By 2015, he was dismissed from his post by the city, for "reasons related to a change of direction," according to a Facebook status posted by Bourriaud at the time.)